michael-rubel/livewire-best-practices/README.md

 My name is [Michael Rubel](https://github.com/michael-rubel) and I started using the Livewire framework in 2019 when it was new and barely stable.
 Back in the day, I was impressed with how fast dynamic UIs can be shipped without even using JavaScript.
 But like any software solution, it had its pitfalls, and I had to deal with them.
 The main goal of this repository is to collect the most important experiences that you need to consider when working with Livewire.

 ---
+### 🌳 Always set up root element
+Livewire requires a [root element](https://laravel-livewire.com/docs/2.x/troubleshooting#root-element-issues) to be present in each component.
+Simply put, you should always write code inside `<div>Your Code Here</div>`.
+Omitting this structure will lead to a lot of problems with updating components.

+---
 ### ✨ The Golden rule of performant Livewire
 ```html
 Don't pass large objects to Livewire components!